KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 One of difficulties is to compare different genomics projects that are based on different inference methods and focus on different aspects.
 This review aims to put them in a line taking this bias into account and unify analysis whenever it's easy enough.

-Potential analysis :
+List of performed analysis :

-- estimates of heterozygosity between haplotypes
+- estimates of heterozygosity between haplotypes using substitution model (atlas)

+List of potential analysis :

+- BUSCO
+- Blobology
 - classification of repeats
 - analysis of palindromes